 Nutritional Guidelines for Healing

-• Make friends with fermented food - Begin to add fermented foods to each meal.
+- Make friends with fermented food - Begin to add fermented foods to each meal.
 This could include sauerkraut, tempeh, kefir, fermented salsa, yogurt or kimchi.
 These foods are rich in good probiotics (good bacteria) which help to slowly ‘crowd out’ the bad bacteria and restore balance in the gut.
 This strengthens the immune system, improves digestion & reduces the likelihood of bacterial infection!
 You can find out more about the power of these foods here.
+Note: If fermented foods are irritating you, listen to your body and consider a SIBO test from your practitioner.

-• Add prebiotic foods - When you begin to increase your consumption of probiotics, it is important to also ensure there is enough food to keep them alive within your gut.
+- Add prebiotic foods - When you begin to increase your consumption of probiotics, it is important to also ensure there is enough food to keep them alive within your gut.
 Their preferred food source is known as ‘prebiotics’.
-This is abundant in foods such as sweet potatoes & yams, Jerusalem artichokes, onions, leeks, asparagus, barley, oats & apples(2).
+This is abundant in foods such as sweet potatoes & yams, cooked and cooled rice or potatoes, Jerusalem artichokes, onions, leeks, asparagus, barley, oats & apples(2).
 Try to include one or more of these foods in your diet daily!

-• Increase your Omega-3 intake - Include at least one of the following foods in your diet daily: chia seeds, flax seeds, hemp seeds, walnuts, wild-caught fish such as salmon, trout or tuna.
+- Increase your omega-3 intake - Include at least one of the following foods in your diet daily: chia seeds, flax seeds, hemp seeds, walnuts, wild-caught fish such as salmon, trout, or tuna, or a quality fish oil capsule.
 These foods are all great sources of omega-3 fatty acids, which help to reduce inflammation & the presence of some symptoms associated with autoimmune conditions, such as LGS(3).

-• Bone broth - Consume 2 cups of homemade bone broth daily.
-Broth is rich in vitamins and minerals and is a direct source of collagen, chondroitin and glucosamine, which can help to ‘heal & seal’ the lining of the digestive tract(4).
-You can find out favorite recipe here.
+- Consume bone broth - Consume 2 cups of homemade bone broth daily.
+Broth is rich in vitamins and minerals and is a direct source of collagen, chondroitin, and glucosamine, which can help to ‘heal & seal’ the lining of the digestive tract(4).
+You can find our favorite recipe here.

-• Sip herbal tea - Enjoy at least 4 cups of peppermint/lemon balm/chamomile tea daily.
+- Sip herbal tea - Enjoy at least 4 cups of peppermint, lemon balm, marshmallow root, or chamomile tea daily.
 These teas help to soothe inflamed areas of the digestive tract and relieve constipation(5).

-• Probiotics - Take 100 billion units of probiotics each day.
+- Probiotics - Take 100 billion units of a full spectrum probiotic each day.
 This helps to boost the population of good bacteria in the gut and, as a result, gently crowd out the bad bacteria.
-Supplementing in this dosage will help to reduce symptoms such as excessive flatulence and abdominal pain(6).
+Supplementing this dosage will help to reduce symptoms such as excessive flatulence and abdominal pain(6).

-• L-glutamine - Take 4,000 mg of L-glutamine twice daily.
+- L-glutamine - Take 4,000 mg of L-glutamine twice daily with food.
 L-glutamine is an important building block required for the gut lining.
 Supplementation helps to rebuild and repair the lining, providing optimal integrity(7).
 It has also been found to reduce the risk of infection(8).

-• Curcumin - Take 140 mg daily.
+- Curcumin - Take 140 mg daily.
 Turmeric’s active extract, curcumin, has an anti-inflammatory and antimicrobial action that helps to ease symptoms of inflammation(10).
 To boost the absorption of the curcumin, consume turmeric with black pepper & a form of quality fat like coconut oil.
+Try our bedtime turmeric latte recipe here.

 Mind/Body